macloo/flask-pres-forms-exercise/README.md

 **ACTION 8:** Add those lines above the `return` statement.

-We're stealing some stuff from another route function &mdash; the one that made a list of all the presidents in the previous app (where there was no search function).
-We need to make a list because if the user searches for a string like `James`, she's going to get *more than one* president.
+We're stealing some stuff from another route function, `index()` &mdash; the one that makes a list of all the presidents in the original app (where there was no search function).
+We need to make a list here too, because if the user searches for a string like `James`, she's going to get *more than one* president.

 Let's leap forward a little and show the function with some other bits stolen from the `index()` function: